 The urban canyon tax

 For automotive OEMs, cities come with an “urban canyon tax” — the added cost and complexity of compensating for poor GNSS performance in built-up environments.
-When positioning cannot be trusted, the rest of the sensor stack must work harder.
-More importantly, the operational domain of the feature shrinks.
-The result is a system that works well on open roads and degrades exactly where drivers need it most.
+When positioning cannot be trusted, the operational domain of the feature shrinks.
+The system gets restricted to the roads where positioning is reliable.
+That means OEMs are locked out of the environments where L2+ has significant commercial potential: the daily urban commute, the congested city centre, the last mile.

 Where we come in

-This is precisely the problem FocalPoint has been working to solve.
+This is precisely the problem FocalPoint has solved.
 Our technology makes GNSS reliable in the environments that matter most for L2+ autonomy.
-Dense urban areas, forested roads, highways with sound walls.
+Dense urban areas, forested roads, highways with overpasses or high sound walls.

 The advantage of early recognition

-The OEMs that recognise this shift early will have a meaningful advantage.
+The OEMs that invest in GNSS reliability will have a meaningful advantage.
 The ones that don’t will be paying the urban canyon tax — in sensor cost, in programme complexity, in delayed deployment — for years to come.